1. Choose your focus go-to-market segments

 B2B service example #3 with insider tips.

 iNostix won bids for enterprise projects against the big 4 consulting companies on a regular basis — and got acquisition inquiries from 3 out of 4 of these companies (iNostix was acquired by Deloitte in 2016).

 Their positioning was sharp, and they invested heavily in communicating their positioning with their market.
 Their founder and CEO Luk Smeyers published 200+ articles, and spoke on 100+ conferences — and all of it around their narrow specialization.

-Tune in below to listen Luk’s insider tips, who went on to start The Visible Authority — where he now teaches other consultants strategies to grow their revenue by transforming them into visible authorities:
+Tune in below to listen to Luk’s insider tips, who went on to start The Visible Authority — where he now teaches other consultants strategies to grow their revenue by transforming them into visible authorities:

-Strategy #6: Challenge the status quo by going all-in on unique features
+Strategy #6: Challenge the status quo by going all-in on unique features.

 It’s important to realize that this strategy is NOT about adding more features than your competitors.

 It is about:

 Understanding what matters to your best customers that is not well-supported in the market

 Going further than anyone in the market to develop specific, often unique features or combination of features